-We think all of the models in our best 4K monitors guide are worth serious consideration, but if you're in a hurry and want the tl;dr version we reckon that the Philips Brilliance 328P6VUBREB is the best screen for most people.
-But it's not the only great 4K monitor around and this guide can help you find what is perfect for you.
+All of the models in our best 4K monitors guide are worth serious consideration, but if you're in a hurry and want the tl;dr version we reckon that the Philips Brilliance 328P6VUBREB is the best 4K monitor for most people.
+But it's not the only great 4K monitor around, as you can see from the other models here.

-If you're also looking to upgrade or create your home office then T3 has a range of buying guides that can help you identify the right products for you.
+If you're also looking to create or upgrade your home office, we also have other buying guides that can help you find the right products for you.
 For example, our best mesh network guide can help you improve your connectivity, while our best office chairs guide can improve your comfort.
 For faster computing speeds, too, consider purchasing one of the best SSDs on the market.

 The best 4K monitors you can buy today in 2022